 Benicar, also known as olmesartan medoxomil, is a blood pressure medication used to treat hypertension.
-The drug helps to prevent against high blood pressure complications, such as cardiac disease, heart failure, and stroke.
+The drug helps to prevent high blood pressure complications, such as cardiac disease, heart failure, and stroke.

 Manufactured by Japanese pharmaceutical company, Daiichi Sankyo, and American drug corporation, Forest Laboratories, Benicar is prescribed to more than 11 million people each year.
 Despite its popularity, the drug comes with a number of serious gastrointestinal side effects that could lead to hospitalization.

 Benicar treats high blood pressure, a long-term illness that may require multiple medications.
 High blood pressure affects 1 in 3 Americans, according to the Centers for Disease Control and Prevention.